BH-M87/cool-cli/README.md

 ## What's New?

+### v0.2.4
+Using `svg-url-loader` to load svg instead of `url-loader`.

+> There are some benefits for choosing utf-8 encoding over base64.
+>
+> 1. Resulting string is shorter (can be ~2 times shorter for 2K-sized icons);
+> 2. Resulting string will be compressed better when using gzip compression;
+> 3. Browser parses utf-8 encoded string faster than its base64 equivalent.

 ### v0.2.3
 Add `.cool.config.js` to support some customize require.
 For now, add cssModules option, set to `true` to open css modules, default value is `false`.
 ```